jorgecarleitao/django-sphinxql/README.md

 At this moment you may notice that some files will be created in ``settings.INDEXES['path']``: Sphinx database is populated.

-Then, start Sphinx (only has to be started once):
+Then, start Sphinx daemon (only has to be started once):

     python manage.py start_sphinx